Consensys/docs-template/docs/contribute/configure-docusaurus.md

 ---
-description: Use Markdown and MDX features supported by Docusaurus.
+description: Configure your Docusaurus site and use Docusaurus Markdown features.
 sidebar_position: 4
 ---

-# Use Docusaurus features
+# Configure Docusaurus

 Most ConsenSys documentation sites are built using [Docusaurus](https://docusaurus.io/).
-See the [Docusaurus documentation](https://docusaurus.io/docs) for detailed guides on using its features.

-## Configuration

 A Docusaurus site organizes most of its [configuration](https://docusaurus.io/docs/configuration) in the `docusaurus.config.js` file, including the following key elements.

-### Top navigation
+## Top navigation

 Configure the top navigation in the [navbar](https://docusaurus.io/docs/api/themes/configuration#navbar) section of the theme configuration.